When you trust us with your personal information, you expect us to protect it and keep it safe.

 - Information you give us.
 You may give us information about you by filling in forms on our website or by corresponding with us by phone, e-mail or otherwise.
 This includes, but is not limited to, information you provide when you register to use the website, subscribe to the service, place an order, or when you raise incidents about the service.
 The information you give us may include your name, address, e-mail address and phone number and company details.

-- Business email address, featuring the domain of your organization – this information underpins how we work with you.
-It’s what identifies you as an individual and it also identifies the organization you work for.
+- Business email address, featuring the domain of your organisation – this information underpins how we work with you.
+It’s what identifies you as an individual and it also identifies the organisation you work for.
 We never collect personal email addresses for you

 - First name and last name (often inherent in email address) – we need to know how to address you.
 Ask us to call you anything you like!